Our local “Bug Man”, Lachlan Chilman has dedicated the last nine years to breeding beneficial bugs in his commercial insectarium

 It is also reassuring to know, that this form of biological control also has no risk, according to Lachlan, “The predators are cannibalistic, so once they have eaten the pest they then eat themselves.
 It is not like a cane toad, there is no risk that this biological agent would get out of control.”

 Across the globe there is increasing evidence of the negative effects of chemicals on bees and now potentially native birds.
 The importance of biological control maybe the key to sustainable agriculture.

-According to Lachlan, “Bio control for horticulture is still very young in Australia – overseas in Europe 90% of the crops use Bio control.
-Chemicals are still very dominant in
+Lachlan says, “Bio control for horticulture is still very young in Australia – overseas in Europe 90% of the crops use Bio control.
+Chemicals are still very dominant in Australia.”